Pet Travel Health Certificates

 Pet Health Certificate for International Trips

-For import and export of pets, the official American pet health certificate is known as the United States Interstate and International Certificate of Health Examination for Small Animals—APHIS Form 7001.
+For import and export of pets, the official American pet health certificate is known as the United States Interstate and International Certificate of Health Examination for Small Animals — APHIS Form 7001.
 Although there are exceptions, most countries require this form to be officially endorsed by the United States Department of Agriculture (USDA) Animal & Plant Health Inspection Service (that’s APHIS).
-Each state or geographic region has a USDA Area Veterinary Services office—the one that serves your state must endorse your pet’s paperwork.
+Each state or geographic region has a USDA Area Veterinary Services office — the one that serves your state must endorse your pet’s paperwork.

 How Do You Bring a Pet To the US or a Foreign Country?

-When you take your pet from the United States to a foreign country—export—your destination country will have specific requirements to meet before they will allow entry.
+When you take your pet from the United States to a foreign country (EXPORT) your destination country will have specific requirements to meet before they will allow entry.
 Regulations change frequently, so always check the USDA’s International Pet Travel Tool for the latest information.
 Just scroll down to the drop-down menu and select the country you want.

 Do You Need To Quarantine Your Cat or Dog?

-Some countries have mandatory quarantine—however, in some cases the time can be waived or reduced if the required waiting period is completed prior to your pet’s arrival and all your documentation is in order.
+Some countries have mandatory quarantine — however, in some cases the time can be waived or reduced if the required waiting period is completed prior to your pet’s arrival and all your documentation is in order.
 Quarantine gives officials a chance to monitor your pet for any health problems, but the major reason for the quarantine requirement is rabies.
 Rabies is always fatal and can be transmitted from dogs and cats to humans.

 The level of concern about rabies varies depending on where you live currently and which country you are moving to.
 Countries around the globe are divided into three classifications:

-• Rabies-free.
+• Rabies-free

-• Rabies-controlled.
+• Rabies-controlled

-• High rabies.
+• High rabies

 In general:

-• If your pet has been living in a rabies-free country for at least 6 months, paperwork will be minimal and they won’t need a blood titer (a test that verifies presence of rabies antibodies in the bloodstream) or quarantine.
+• If your pet has been living in a rabies-free country for at least 6 months, paperwork will be minimal and they won’t need a blood titer (a test that verifies presence of rabies antibodies in the bloodstream) or quarantine

-• If you’ve been living in a rabies-controlled country such as the US for at least 6 months, your pet’s paperwork will have to include a current rabies certificate and you may be eligible to skip quarantine or the time may be reduced.
+• If you’ve been living in a rabies-controlled country such as the US for at least 6 months, your pet’s paperwork will have to include a current rabies certificate and you may be eligible to skip quarantine or the time may be reduced

 • If you’re moving from a rabies-controlled country to one considered rabies-free, your pet will need proof of vaccination and a blood titer, typically 4 to 6 months in advance of travel.
-If you don’t meet the waiting period, your pet will be quarantined for the balance of time.
+If you don’t meet the waiting period, your pet will be quarantined for the balance of time

-• If you’re headed to a high-rabies country, the requirements to enter are low, but your pet will need a blood test to return to a rabies-controlled or rabies-free country.
+• If you’re headed to a high-rabies country, the requirements to enter are low, but your pet will need a blood test to return to a rabies-controlled or rabies-free country

-Because traveling with pets is complicated, make a veterinary appointment at least 6 months in advance of your trip.
-Bring Fido is a great resource for pets parents whether you are heading on a local road trip or moving to an exotic island.
+🔥 Hot Tip: Bring Fido is a great resource for pets parents whether you are heading on a local road trip or moving to an exotic island.
 They cover pet-friendly restaurants, hotels, and activities worldwide.

 Have a great trip!